 It is important to be careful about contacting someone who does not want to associate with you.
 Conduct that might seem innocent to one person may lead to another person living in fear.

 Criminal defense attorney John Terrezza is a dedicated Florida native who handles stalking and cyber-stalking cases throughout the Florida Panhandle.
 He takes cases in Escambia County in Pensacola and Santa Rosa County in Milton.
 John Terrezza also handles federal cases and is admitted to practice in the United States District Court for the Northern District of Florida

 Call (850) 764-5291 to make an appointment or submit a free evaluation to learn more about how John Terrezza can fight for your rights.

-His offices are conveniently located in on Gregory St. in Downtown Pensacola.
+His offices are conveniently located in on Garden St. in Downtown Pensacola.
 If you were charged with stalking, cyberstalking or aggravated stalking, then contact John Terrezza to discuss your case.
 During the initial consultation, you can learn more about the criminal charges, the potential punishments, and the best ways to fight the case.